The “financial terrorism” of Royal Bank of Scotland

 Victims of the abuse only really have three avenues to go down – sue RBS; complain to their MP; or go to the media.
 However in all three of these routes the odds are stacked against them.
 Unless they have an MP like Jim Hood or Guto Bebb, complaining to their MP tends to get them nowhere.
 Speaking on Channel 4 News on Monday, Jesse Norman, MP for Hereford and Herefordshire South, admitted that all 650 of the country’s MPs share a dirty little secret – that their inboxes have, for the past four years, been stuffed full with emails from constituents complaining that RBS has snuffed out their livelihoods and destroyed their businesses.

 Complaining to the bank, Financial Ombudsman Service or the regulators is a complete waste of time.
 It will achieve absolutely nothing.
 It’s also worth noting that Business Secretary Vince Cable has been fully briefed on this scandal since May 2010 but has chosen to do little or nothing about it.
 He only appears to have taken any real action once the Tomlinson Report was published on Monday.

-I will be revealing more about this scandal, including further detail of the methods by which RBS has been plundering SMEs up and down the UK since May 2009 in my book Shredded: The Rise and Fall of the Royal Bank of Scotland, which is published by Birlinn in spring 2014.
+I will be revealing more about this scandal, including further detail of the methods by which RBS has been plundering SMEs up and down the UK since May 2009 in my book Shredded: Inside RBS The Bank That Broke Britain, which is published by Birlinn in spring 2014.
 Not only is this sort of behaviour by RBS holding back the UK’s economic recovery, causing unemployment and reducing tax revenues, it is also creating much unwarranted misery including family breakdowns and even suicide among targeted firms.
 It is also completely destroying any trust which UK citizens may at one time have had in the banking sector.

 Update: Saturday, 30th November 2013